hexdreamer/tesseract-build/README.md

 Welcome to our project on building and using Tesseract OCR in your Xcode projects.
 We started this project with the very strong philosophy that it should be easy to learn how to build a C or C++ library from source and then build an app on top of that.

 As the person tasked with creating this guide, I didn't know, and still don't know how to do a lot of what this guide requires.
 C is familiar, but I don't know it.
 I've used Xcode before, but that was like 10 years ago and I didn't have to deal with libraries, targets, and most of the details that go into making this project.
-And if that sounds familiar and your unsure, hopefully this can guide you forward.
+And if that sounds familiar and you're unsure, hopefully this can guide you forward.

 ## Building from source